"World War II Hometown Heroes"

 The Third Part will be the War Front.
-The Fort Mason Historical Society and many members of Fayette County Historical Society have loaned many items for display in this section, but there is still in need for photos, artifacts and other unique items and stories that can best show how Fayette County helped to win the war.>
+The Fort Mason Historical Society, many members of the Fayette County Historical Society, BARC, Ed at the California Army Navy Supply, and Fayette County Residents have loaned many items for display in this section.
+It includes photos, artifacts and other unique items and stories that show how Fayette County helped to win the war.>

 The exhibits opens on Saturday, March 24 at noon and will be open Thursday through Sunday, last admission at 4:00 PM, until May 20.
 The exhibit will not be open on EASTER.
 Admission is $5.00 per adult.
 We invite you to attend this very special exhibit and experience a reminder of that most significant era in our history.

 We also encourage everyone to visit exhibits and events sponsored by our Partners in this project.
 Please check individual websites for more details.